quantiaconsulting/amplicon_metagenomics/ITS/ITS_readme.md

 ```
 *In BASH, the `&&` allows you to perform two action on the same line*

 If not already active, remember to activate the QIIME2 environment:
+:walking:
 ```
 conda activate qiime2-2021.8
 ```

 ## Step1: Import ITS data
 Let's start by downloading the data:
+:walking:
 ```
 wget https://github.com/USDA-ARS-GBRU/itsxpress-tutorial/raw/master/data/sample1_r1.fq.gz
 wget https://github.com/USDA-ARS-GBRU/itsxpress-tutorial/raw/master/data/sample1_r2.fq.gz